frankiannelli/serverless-workshop/attendee-reference.md

 ### Update the region and stage

-First we need to update the region we want to deploy to
+First we need to update the region we want to deploy to.
+Lets add stage and tag info while we are at it

 #### **`serverless.yml`**
 ```yaml